hasenradball/DS3231-RTC/README.md

 * `DateTime` class enables a object for managing date and time data.
 * `RTClib` class institutes a convenient `RTClib::now()` function for receiving a date/time snapshot, as a DateTime object, from the DS3231 device.

-The `DateTime` class can instanciated by a specific date and time in three different ways:
+The `DateTime` class can be instanciated by a specific date and time in three different ways:

 * 1.) by distinct values for:<br>
 year, month, day, hour, minute and second